kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.2.5 - October 12, 2013 =
+* Fixed bug that disabled FFMPEG when other plugin settings were changed.

 = 4.2.4 - October 12, 2013 =
 * Fixed bug that ignored "Enlarge lower resolution videos to max width" plugin setting after thumbnails were generated.
 * Fixed bug that caused in-browser thumbnail generation to fail after switching between several attachments in Chrome.